zig-gamedev/zig-gamedev/libs/zmath/README.md

 ## Features

-Works on all OSes supported by Zig.
+Should work on all OSes supported by Zig.
 Works on x86_64 and ARM.

 Provides ~140 optimized routines and ~70 extensive tests.